LlewBach/aj-builder/README.md

 ### Responsiveness

 I documented most of the testing for responiveness in the [Building section](#building-process-and-functional-testing) above.
 I did however engage in a systematic examination of each page on every device on Chrome dev tools, as well as my own desktop screens.
 This is reflected in the media queries.
+Only on the 'Surface Pro 7' and 'Galaxy Fold' is the layout suboptimal, and I can live with this.

 ### Tall screens